Generalized quantum Chernoff bound: Maximum overlap with free states in resource theory

 \section{Maximum overlap with free states in resource theory}

 The maximum overlap between a pure state $\ket{\psi}$ and a set of free states $\sF$,

 is a technical quantity that appears frequently in quantum resource theory~\cite{fang2020no,fang2022no,liu2019one}.
 Here, we provide an operational interpretation of this quantity as the optimal error exponent in symmetric hypothesis testing.
-This also, in turns, provides explicit examples where the quantum Chernoff divergence between sets of quantum states is not additive, thereby justifying the need for regularization of the quantum Chernoff divergence.
+This connection justifies the maximum overlap as a meaningful resource quantifier.
+Furthermore, it provides another explicit example where the quantum Chernoff divergence between sets of quantum states is not additive, thereby illustrating the necessity of regularization for the quantum Chernoff divergence.